ClementLow2102001/EE-Codes/README.md

 # Description

 ## Main
-**MyLiteKit** is the main code loaded into the platform.
+**MyLiteKit** is the main code that is loaded into the platform.
 As the central point for all the other subsystem, the movements are modified here to achieve semi-autonomous movement.

 ## Subsystems
 >All subsystems are ran in a different core of the propeller tool

 **MotorControl** contains all the movement option of the platform, Forward, Backward, Left and Right.
 Movement is done when instruction is passsed down from MyLiteKit.

 **SensorControl** contains all sensor option available on the platform.
-Continuous reading and used in Main to ensure movements are stopped when required
+It takes continuous reading and used in Main to ensure movements are stopped when required

 **CommControl** contains communication code between remote and the platform.
-Takes input from remote to execute certain movements.
+It takes input from remote and pass it to MyLiteKit.